isabella232/katacoda-scenarios-8/basic-data-modeling/step3.md

-Now that you know how to create a table with a partition key and a clustering key, let's dive in more complex examples and what it means to have multiple columns in our Primary Key.
+Now that you know how to create a table with a partition key and a clustering key, let's dive into more complex examples and what it means to have multiple columns in our Primary Key.

 ## Multiple-column Primary Keys